JustHarsh/Autoneu/README.md

 - In the virtual environment (venv) type -

         pip install -r /path/to/new/virtual/requirements.txt
-- Visit tensorflow.org to view the installation guide on Tensorflow.
+- Visit [Tensorflow's website](https://www.tensorflow.org/install) to view the installation guide on Tensorflow.
 - Run the gui.py by typing the below in your terminal/command prompt -

         python gui.py